-There is some confusion about what may be causing inflammation, pain and urination problems in men.
-There are two conditions which are the most likely causes: a urinary tract infection (UTI) and prostatitis.
+There is some confusion about what may be causing inflammation, pain, and urination problems in men.
+Two conditions are the most likely causes: a urinary tract infection (UTI) and prostatitis.

-Both are caused by bacteria and have very similar symptoms, but they need to be treated differently.
+Both result from bacteria and have very similar symptoms; however, they need different treatments.

-Men who have tried to clear a UTI unsuccessfully should ask their doctor to be tested for prostatitis.
+Therefore, men who have tried to clear a UTI unsuccessfully should ask their doctor to test for prostatitis.

 UTI Symptoms and Treatment